 However, this is dependent on the type of salmon you consume.
 Farmed salmon contains far less vitamin D that wild-caught salmon, with just 25% of the content.
 Therefore, wild salmon is one of many foods that you should think about including in your diet.

 Eggs are wonderfully nutritious and one of many foods that are rich in vitamin D. Consuming eggs is a good idea for those who don’t eat seafood or meat, as vitamin D is mainly found in animal products.
 The majority of vitamins and minerals are found in the egg yolk, whereas protein is found in the egg white, so it is important to consume the whole egg.

 Similarly to salmon, different types of eggs contain different levels of vitamin D. For instance, free-range hens produce eggs with three times more vitamin D than caged hens.
 Consuming free-range eggs can be a good way to meet your RDI.

-Mushrooms are the only plant-based foods that are rich in vitamin D, as they synthesise the vitamin when exposed to UV light.
+Mushrooms are the only vitamin D rich food that comes from plants.
+Mushrooms synthesise vitamin D when exposed to UV light.

 Spending time in the sun is the best way to get your daily dose of vitamin D. However, sufficient sun exposure can be difficult to achieve during the autumn and winter months.
-Having a vitamin D-rich diet will help ensure that you get enough.
+Consuming a diet containing plenty of vitamin D rich food sources will help ensure that you get enough of this crucial micronutrient.